plutowang/zsh-ollama-command/README.md

       zsh-ollama-command
     )
     ```
-3. Trigger the plugin: Press the custom shortcut (default is Ctrl-o) to start
+3. Input what you want to do then trigger the plugin.
+Press the custom shortcut (default is Ctrl-o) to start
    the command suggestion process.
 4. Interact with FZF: Type a query or input requirement, and FZF will display
    suggested MacOS terminal commands.
 Select one to execute.